necyberteam/qa-bot/publishing.md

 # Make changes, commit them
 # ...

+# Check existing versions before updating
+git tag -l "v*"

-# Update version in package.json (manually edit or use npm version)
+# Update version in package.json (manually edit)
+# IMPORTANT: Choose a NEW version that doesn't have an existing git tag
-# This is necessary for our CDN links to work
+# This is necessary for our CDN links to work correctly

 # Commit the version change
 git commit -am "Bump version to X.Y.Z"